St Mary on the Quay

 St Mary on the Quay is a Roman Catholic Parish church in Bristol, England.
-It is situated on Colston Avenue, next to Colston Tower in the centre of the city.
+It is situated on Colston Avenue, next to Beacon Tower in the centre of the city.
 It is the oldest Roman Catholic church in Bristol; the first one built after the Reformation. it was formerly administered by the Society of Jesus and is currently served by the Divine Word Missionaries.
 It is a Grade II* listed building.

 History

 Foundation

 From the 1740s, Catholics in Bristol could pray in a private chapel, on St James Back (which was later renamed as Silver Street).
 The chapel's own records date from 1777.
 With the Catholic population of the city increasing, a new, larger place of worship had to be sought.
 In 1786, the Earl of Arundel paid for a new site on Trenchard Street for a chapel, which became St Joseph Chapel.
 Construction work on the new chapel began in March 1788.
 On 27 June 1790, it was opened and congregation moved to the new chapel.
 The St James Back chapel was sold off that year.